Developing a Course Syllabus

 - You may also wish to include additional recommended readings

-- Indicate what material is also (or exclusively) available on the course web site (if applicable)
+- Indicate what material is also (or exclusively) available within the institutional learning management system, Quercus, or the equivalent online course portal (if applicable)

 Course work and grading

 Instructors should provide a clear breakdown of the work required in the course, including due dates and assignment weights.
 In addition, instructors should provide an overview of each assignment and its assessment criteria.
-(This information can be included in the course syllabi or provided in more detail on a separate handout.)
+(This information can be included in the course syllabus or provided in more detail within an “Assignment” section in Quercus and/or on a separate handout.)

 Key dates and deadlines

-This may be included under course work and grading portion or in the week-by-week breakdown (see below), or you might remind students in a separate section.
-You can also include information about required outings or events
+This may be included under course work or in the grading portion or in the week-by-week breakdown (see below), or you might remind students in a separate section on course workload.
+You can also include information about required outings or special events (e.g., a field excursion or special invited guest lecture).

 Instructors may wish to outline departmental, divisional, or their own policies regarding: